TheresaLui/SelfHelpContent_v2/articles/azure.cosmosdb-coresql-index-size-and-re-indexing-tsg/solution-use-composite-index-to-reduce-the-high-ru-cost-5.md

 If they try to run this when the composite index addition is not complete, they will get an error telling them to add a composite index (even if they had just added one).
 As of now, the error message doesn?t mention that they have an index rebuild in progress that will eventually allow the query.

 ## Customer message:
-Based on the troubleshooting step before, please write your conclusions to customer.Don't include any Kusto Query.
+Based on the troubleshooting step before, please write your conclusions to customer.
+Don't include any Kusto Query.

 <!--/issueDescription-->